Originally published: 24 March 2026

 - Compatibility with other PPE

-Choosing appropriate equipment ensures both safety and usability.
+Choosing suitable equipment helps ensure both safety and practical usability on site.

 š Related range: Construction Workwear

-Regular inspection is essential to ensure equipment remains safe to use.
+Regular inspection is essential to make sure equipment remains safe to use.

 Checks should include:

-Any damaged equipment should be removed from use immediately.
+Any damaged or questionable equipment should be removed from use immediately.

 Providing PPE alone is not enough.
-Workers must be trained to use equipment correctly.
+Workers must know how to use equipment correctly and safely.

 This includes: